ecoen66/merakicat/README.md

     ```

+# Bulk-mode

-1. To run merakicat in bulk-mode, create a shell script to call merakicat in command line mode.
+To run merakicat in bulk-mode, create a shell script to call merakicat in command line mode.
 Example scripts included in the repo are:

     Generate Check config reports for a list of Catalyst switches, 20 switches at a time, until the entire list is exhausted.
 The list is provided in an input file, one hostname/fqdn/IP address per line:
     ```